TylerYep/blog/_posts/2019-07-11-learning-git-part-1.md

 ![Creating the repository](/blog/images/github-tutorial/create-repo.png)
 *Make sure you select "Initialize this repository with a README".*

-You will now come to a landing page with your empty repository.
+You will get to a landing page with your empty repository.
 The next step is to create a local copy of this repository on your local machine.
 Go to your command line and type:

 `git clone https://github.com/<YOUR USERNAME>/learning-github.git`